copernicus-mogley/zkav.club/README.md

 ## Zero-knowledge Audiovisual Club

-We help communities record, stream, and keep their knowledge online—using open, decentralized tools.
-We teach, co-create, and run grassroots AV at meetups, camps, and conferences—so more voices are heard and preserved.
+We help communities record, stream, and document—using open, decentralized tools.
+We teach, co-create, and run grassroots AV at meetups, camps, and we share skills, build networks, and keep knowledge accessible through lasting public archives.

 ### Navigation